Zhang Zhan

 Zhang was hospitalized from 31 July until 11 August 2021, due to malnutrition after an extended intermittent hunger strike.
 In late October, her mother and brother considered Zhang to be close to death as she continued her hunger strike, leading to calls by the United States government, Reporters without Borders, and the United Nations human rights office for her immediate unconditional release.
+In May 2024, she was reported to having been released from prison after completion of her sentence, but arrested again in August and reportedly sentenced to four more years in prison.

 Early life and education

 Zhang was born in Xianyang, Shaanxi, and graduated in finance at Southwestern University of Finance and Economics.

 Career

 She moved to Shanghai in 2010, and formerly worked as a lawyer, but had her license revoked for participation in the Weiquan movement.

-In August 2018, Zhang was warned by police for "incitement of state power".
+In August 2018, Zhang was warned by police for "inciting subversion".

 In April 2019, she was detained by authorities on suspicion of "disturbing the public order".

-In September 2019, during the 2019–2020 Hong Kong protests, Zhang held up an umbrella on Nanjing Road and People's Square in Shanghai in support of the protesters, inscribed with the slogan, "End socialism, Communist Party down."
+In September 2019, during the 2019–2020 Hong Kong protests, Zhang held up an umbrella on Nanjing Road and People's Square in Shanghai in support of the protesters, inscribed with the slogan, "End socialism, Communist Party down".
 On 9 September, she was detained on suspicion of disturbing the public order until 13 November 2019, during which time she went on hunger strike twice.